szabgab/slides/docker/introduction.md

 {/aside}

 {aside}
-This difference can be as simple as having different operating systems, e.g. a developer might use Windows or Linux on her desktop while the production runs on a Linux box.
+This difference can be as simple as having different operating systems, e.g. a developer might use Windows, Linux, or Mac on her desktop while the production runs on a Linux box.
 Even if they would use the same operating system, certain dependencies and libraries installed on these machines might be different.
-There are various ways to reduce the risk that arises from these difference, one of the latest and best is the use of some kind of virtualization.
+There are various ways to reduce the risk that arises from these differences, one of the latest and best is the use of some kind of virtualization.
 {/aside}